 When UIC was established, Barrow was still very much a subsistence-oriented community.
 We knew little about business, let alone running an ANCSA-mandated, multi-million dollar corporation.
 Whalers became corporate executives overnight and we rose to the challenge.

 On March 30, 1973, the people of Barrow gathered to decide how to shape our village corporation.
 These future shareholders selected “Ukpeaġvik Iñupiat Corporation” as its name, to honor the town’s ancestral heritage.

-Lloyd Ahvakana, with his military background and strong sense of organization, was elected chairman.
-Arthur Panigeo was elected president, and brought energy and wisdom we needed to make things happen.
+Lloyd Ahvakana, with his military background and a strong sense of organization, was elected chairman.
+Arthur Panigeo was elected president and brought energy and wisdom we needed to make things happen.
 Vice President Arnold Brower, Sr. helped design the corporation so it would mesh with our subsistence lifestyle.
 Beverly Qalu Ahgeak, well-organized and good with numbers, kept the day-to-day operations running as secretary/treasurer.